Sv443-Network/UserUtils/README-summary.md

     Then import it in your script as usual:

     ```ts
+    // on Node:
     import { addGlobalStyle } from "@sv443-network/userutils";

+    // on Deno:
+    import { addGlobalStyle } from "jsr:@sv443-network/userutils";

-    // or just import everything (not recommended because of worse treeshaking support):
+    // you can also import the entire library as an object (not recommended because of worse treeshaking support):
     import * as UserUtils from "@sv443-network/userutils";
     ```